matthewsides/ZSL-Green-House-Menace/README.md

 The initial objective is to ensure that a formal, approved document that defines how the project is executed, monitored, and controlled is completed (i.e. project management document completed).
 This objective will entail the collective effort of the whole group (i.e. Luke B, Luke S, Sam, Matthew, Joe) and be completed at the West Herts college Campus.
 The project management document is intended to be completed within the next 15 days.
 This is essentially due to time constraints as the theoretical design is expected to be presented to the client by the 30th october, only leaving 12 days for the first conceptual design.
 The completion of this project management plan is crucial in building the foundation of the project and keeping logs that may be referenced at a later date if necessary.
 This will be expected to be completed by the 18/10/17, leaving 15 days for completion with the whole group working on the document amounting to 6 people.
 The probability of completing said objective is high though it would require a collective group effort.

 • Design an application based around Green House Gas Chain's

 This objective entails producing a theoretical design based around the clients requirements (Green House Gas Chain).
 The people working on this will enclose the whole group with the graphical roles being delegated to luke B and Matthew, producing a story board and drawings.
 Whilst the presentation will be handled by Luke S and Joe, with Sam keeping a backlog of the proccess.The amount of days delegated to the creation of a paper based design will amount to 14.The underlying reason behind this is because the first design is expected on the 30th.
 Although in the Gantt chart more time is delegated to the development and thus this is only accurate for the first design excluding any changes made after the prsemntation as feed back is retrieved thus it is more accurate to add the additional days as during the development of the working  (physical) prototype changes may be made.
 It is critical that this objective is met for the project to progress to its development stages and give the client a visual and descriptive representation of what to expect.The probability of meeting this objective is a stretch however with the proper application of scrum and roles and responsibilitys being met it should  be plausable.

-•
+• Create a prototype based on

 •